sayedulabrar/rate-limiting-ai-chat/readme.md

 The AI Chat Rate Limiter is built using **Node.js** and **Express**, with **SQLite** for persistent storage.
 The architecture is designed to efficiently enforce rate limits while minimizing AI usage costs.

 ### Components

 * **Express Server**: Handles HTTP requests and routes.
 * **Rate Limiting Middleware**: Checks user/IP usage before allowing access to the AI endpoint.
 * **User Authentication**: JWT-based login system for identifying users.
 * **In-Memory Cache**: Tracks request counts per user/IP for fast access and low latency.
+Database calls are minimized by **only writing usage data to SQLite during scheduled cleanup**, reducing unnecessary database traffic.
 * **Persistent Database (SQLite)**: Stores user accounts, tiers, and usage for reliability and recovery.
 * **Vercel AI SDK Integration**: Connects to Gemini AI for chat responses.
-* **Scheduled Cleanup**: Removes inactive users from memory to optimize resources.
+* **Scheduled Cleanup (Cron Job)**: A cron job runs at regular intervals to flush in-memory usage data to the database and remove inactive users from memory.
+This ensures that memory usage stays low and database updates are batched efficiently rather than happening on every request.

 ### Request Flow